nodetool-ai/nodetool/docs/nodes/nodetool/audio/analysis.md

 This node converts a decibel (dB) spectrogram back to power scale.

+Useful for:
+- Reversing dB scaling for audio synthesis
+- Preparing data for models that expect power-scaled data

+**Tags:** audio, analysis, spectrogram

 **Inherits from:** BaseNode

 - **tensor**: The tensor containing the decibel spectrogram. (`Tensor`)